tarmac/browsercms/doc/features/design_integration.md

 * Fonts for Dashboard table headers/menus are just less bold than in design.
 * Icons for:
     - Links
-    - Visual Indicator for a section/page can't be editted.
+    - Visual Indicator for a section/page can't be edited.
 (Currently just removing the buttons) -

 ## Sitemap